Greenland

 Current environmental issues affecting the Greenlandic people: especially vulnerable to climate change and disruption of the Arctic environment; preservation of the Inuit traditional way of life, including whaling and seal hunting.

-Google maps Greenland
+Google Maps Greenland

 The capital and other divisions